For the preservation of inalienable rights of the living, spiritually moral being of reason.

 A copy of the arbitration agreement or proof of its conclusion must be enclosed.

 8.2) The arbitration proceedings shall commence, unless they have already commenced in accordance with § 7, upon receipt of the claim by the Kininigen Free Arbitration Court.

-9.1) The claim as well as all pleadings and annexes shall be sent to the Kininigen Free Arbitration Court at the following address:
+9.1) The complaint as well as all written documents and appendices must be addressed to the Kininigen Free Arbitration Court.

 They must be filed in sufficient number of copies to provide one copy each to each arbitrator, to each party and to the arbitral tribunal.

-10.2) The statement of claim and pleadings containing substantive motions, a statement of the merits or a withdrawal of the claim, as well as requests to participate in oral hearings and for the purpose of taking evidence, shall be sent by registered letter against return receipt or by courier service, fax or any other means of transmission, provided that such means of transmission guarantee proof of receipt.
-All other pleadings may also be sent by any other means of transmission.
-All documents and information sent to the arbitral tribunal shall be transmitted by the Free Court of Arbitration Kininigen to the other party.
+10.1) The signed arbitration claim and pleadings, which contain substantive motions or a withdrawal of the claim, must be sent by registered letter with return receipt, or by courier service, fax or another method of delivery, provided that these ensure proof of receipt.
+All other documents can also be sent using any other type of transmission.
+All documents and information sent to the arbitral tribunal must also be sent to the other party at the same time.

 10.3) If a party has appointed a legal representative, the documents shall be sent to this representative.